Pyotr Kochetkov: Playing career

 On 14 November 2022, Kochetkov recorded his first NHL shutout in 3–0 win over the Chicago Blackhawks.
 On 23 November, Kochetkov was signed to a four-year extension until 2026–27.
 On 3 March 2023, playing for the AHL's Chicago Wolves, Kochetkov scored a long-distance goal against the Manitoba Moose in Winnipeg.
 Played from behind the net, the high-arching puck flew across the ice, sliding into the opposite goal.

+After spending the 2024-25 NHL season as Carolina's primary back-up goaltender, Kochetkov spent the beginning of the 2025-26 NHL season as the third goaltender in a three goalie rotation behind Brandon Bussi and Frederik Andersen until an injury which required surgery in December 2025 caused him to miss the second half of the season.
+Kochetkov returned from surgery near the end of the regular season and played a few conditioning games with the Chicago Wolves, before returning the Hurricanes for the 2026 Stanley Cup playoffs; Kotchetkov was meant to start the final game of the Hurricanes' regular season, but roster technicalities prevented him from playing and forced the Hurricanes to activated an emergency back-up goaltender.
+Kotchetkov then served again as Carolina's #3 goaltender for their 2026 playoff run, briefly returning to the #2 spot to back up Bussi during the 2026 Stanley Cup Finals after an injury to Andersen; Kochetkov did not play during the playoffs but won a Stanley Cup with the Hurricanes.

 International play

 Kochetkov first represented Russia at the junior level for the 2019 World Junior Championships in Vancouver, Canada.
 Earning the starting goaltender role, he collected 4 wins in 5 games, helping Russia claim the Bronze medal against Switzerland on 6 January 2019.
 As the standout goaltender of the Tournament, Kochetkov was recognized with the Best Goaltender award.